sagaraBilly/sagaracrypt/README.md

 # Sagara Crypt (Data Lock Safety and Cryptography)

-A simple code that can encrypt, decrypt, and file hashing.
+A simple code that can encrypt, decrypt, and file hashing.<br>
-by: sagarabilly
+created by: sagarabilly

 ## Features